-An activity is not a rental activity if the:
+An activity is not a rental activity if:

-1. Average period of customer use is:
+- 1. The average period of customer use is:

-a.
-7 days or less or;
+- a.
+7 days or less, or

-b.
-30 days or less and significant personal services (see definition below), were provided in making the rental property available for customer use.
+- b.
+30 days or less and significant personal services (see below) were provided in making the rental property available for customer use.